systemsecologygroup/EasterIslandABM/README.md

 patterns as well as the dynamics of the population size of the Easter Island society.

 ##### Time in the Model
-The simulation starts with two agents (with a total population of 40 individuals) settling in proximity to Anakena Beach in the North part of the island in the year $t_{0} = 800{\rm A.D.}$, following [Bahn2017].
+The simulation starts with two agents (with a total population of 40 individuals) settling in proximity to Anakena Beach in the North part of the island in the year 800 A.D., following [Bahn2017].
-All agents are then updated in yearly time steps up to $1900{\rm A.D.}$.
+All agents are then updated in yearly time steps up to 1900 A.D..
-With the growing impacts through voyagers arriving on Easter Island in the $18^{\rm th}$ and $19^{\rm th}$ centuries, deportations of inhabitants as slaves and introduction of new diseases, the prehistoric phase and the island's isolated status end.
+With the growing impacts through voyagers arriving on Easter Island in the 18th and 19th centuries, deportations of inhabitants as slaves and introduction of new diseases, the prehistoric phase and the island's isolated status end.

 ##### Functions:
-- init : initiate the model by seting constants and parameters, createing the map,
+- init : initiate the model by setting constants and parameters, createing the map,
 - run : run one simulation
 - init_agents : initalise the n_agents_arrival agents
 - observe : store agent's traits, state of the environment and aggregate variables for one time step
 - step : proceed one time step
-- P_cat : return the penalty following a logistic function of an evaluation variable for cells in a specified category.
+- P_cat : return the penalty following a logistic function of an evaluation variable for cells in a specified evaluation category.

 ## Agent
 Household agents located on the island with a specific population, resource related attributes and an update procedure for each year.

-##### (Independent) state variables of the agent entity
+##### State variables of the agent entity
 - Location (x, y, cell)
 - Populatoin size p
-- preference t_pref of resources tree over farming produce
+- preference, t_pref, of resources tree over farming produce
 - farming yield from occupied gardens and their farming productivity
-- cut trees
+- cut trees in the current year
 - satisfaction with resource harvest.

 ##### Processes
-- calc_resource_req : calculate resource requirement for current year from constant tree/farming requirement per person farming/tree_req_pp, tree preference t_pref and population size p
+- calc_resource_req : calculate resource requirement for current year from constant tree/farming requirement per person, farming/tree_req_pp, tree preference t_pref and population size p
 - update_t_pref :  update the tree preference according to the level of deforestation in the local surrounding (with radius r_t).
 - split_household : split household to form a new agent with population p_splitting_agent in a new location
 - remove_agent : dissolve the agent, clear its land and remove all its individuals